IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/open_case_web_internal.md

 ## How to open a Support web Case.

-1. Go to IBM Technology Zone [Help Page](https://techzone.ibm.com/help)
+1. From the IBM Technology Zone [Help Page](https://techzone.ibm.com/help)

 ![techzonehelp](Images/techzonehelp.png)